Gustavomurta/tinyGo_my_experiments/Raspberry_Pico/PWM_Digital_Signal_Generator/Readme.md

 This gives a total of up to 16 controllable PWM outputs.
 All 30 GPIO pins can be driven by the PWM block.

-Each PWM slice is equipped with the following:
+Each PWM Channel is equipped with the following:

 • 16-bit counter